mikecamara/mooosic/README.md

 - Certifications and sign-in issues with iOS/Android developer accounts need to be fixed to enable Fastlane to automatically deploy the app to the store.
 - End-to-end tests with Detox need to be added.
 - Integration tests need to be added.
-- Documentation generation with typecript better-docs has deprecated npm packages
+- Documentation generation with typecript better-docs has deprecated npm packages.
+- There are some Expo Go warnings regarding possible unhandled promises that must be dealt with.

 ## Contributing